 -

-Then at age 3
+Then at 3 years old

 Careful monitoring helps prevent rapid progression